 Longtime writing partners John Kander and Fred Ebb worked together on all of their 11 Tony-nominated scores.
 They were nominated and won Best Original Score in 1967 for Cabaret, 1981 for Woman of the Year, and 1993 for Kiss of the Spider Woman, and were nominated in 1968 for The Happy Time, 1976 for Chicago, 1978 for The Act, 1984 for The Rink, 1997 for Steel Pier, 2007 for Curtains, 2011 for The Scottsboro Boys, and 2015 for The Visit.

-The Most-Nominated Scenic Designer: John Lee Beatty, with 15 nominations
+The Most-Nominated Scenic Designer: Santo Loquasto, with 16 nominations

 The Most-Nominated Costume Designer: Jane Greenwood, with 21 nominations